USAFA-ECE/uas/book/schedule.md

 # Course Schedule

-This is meant to serve an a _notional_ schedule for ECE215.
-We will keep this up to date throughout the semester so come back to this page (not your syllabus) for the schedule closest to reality.
-If there is a discrepancy between this schedule and a due date on Gradescope, use the due date on Gradescope.
+This is the official course schedule for ECE 251.
+It provides a breakdown of lecture topics, corresponding readings/videos, and scheduled Operational Assessment dates.

+You should refer to this schedule regularly to stay on track with the material and deadlines for successful completion of the course.

 | Lesson |                           Topic                  |   Reading            |     Due                     |
 |:------:|--------------------------------------------------|:--------------------:|:-----------------------------------------:|